 After browning for a few minutes, add the hot water/bouillon mixture to the pot and scrape the brown bits off of the bottom.
-Add the Worcestershire and mushrooms and seal the lid.
+Add the Worcestershire sauce and mushrooms, then seal the lid.

-Press the Manual button and set time for 15 minutes.
+Press the Manual button and set the cook-time for 15 minutes.

 Now, work on your mashed potatoes … because you’re gonna want something to receive all that marvelous gravy.

 See How to Make the Creamiest Mashed Potatoes, Here.

 Also, these Maple Ginger Glazed Carrots would make the perfect side dish.

 Related Instant Pot Reading:

 - 5-Ingredient Instant Pot Black Bean Soup

 - Instant Pot Baked Potatoes – 5 Quick Meals

 - 21 Ways with Instant Pot Hard Boiled Eggs